holgerbrandl/kalasim/docs/userguide/docs/basics.md

 constant(42.days)
 ```

+!!! tip
+    In addition to dedicated duration distributions, all numeric distributions can be converted to duration distributions using duration unit indicators suffices.
+E.g `normal(23).days`

 ### Enumerations

 Very often when working out simulation models, there is a need to sample with controlled randomization, from discrete populations, such as integer-ranges, IDs, enums or collections.
 Kalasim supports various integer distributions, uuid-sampling, as well as type-safe enumeration-sampling.